ErickMwazonga/sifu/system_design/blob-storage.md

     - **Mitigation:** Handle retries gracefully by requesting a new pre-signed URL.

+## Multi-part upload with S3

+1. Initiate Multipart Upload

+    - Client calls `CreateMultipartUpload` with bucket, file key, and optional metadata.
+    - S3 returns an `UploadId` to identify this upload session.

+2. Split File into Parts

+    - Client divides the file into chunks (typically 5 MB–5 GB each).
+    - Each chunk is assigned a part number (starting at 1).

+3. Upload Each Part

+    - Client uploads each chunk via `UploadPart` with `UploadId` and `PartNumber`.
+    - S3 returns an `ETag` for each uploaded part.
+    - Client tracks `PartNumber` → `ETag` mapping.
+    - Failed parts can be retried individually without restarting the whole upload.

+4. Complete Multipart Upload

+    - Client calls `CompleteMultipartUpload` with all part numbers and `ETags`.
+    - S3 validates the parts and assembles the final object.

+5. Verify Success

+    - Client confirms upload by:
+        - Checking S3’s response from `CompleteMultipartUpload` (includes object ETag and location), or
+        - Using HeadObject to ensure object exists, size matches, and optionally verifying checksum.

+6. Abort Multipart Upload (Optional)
+    - If the upload is canceled or fails irrecoverably, client calls AbortMultipartUpload.

+    - S3 deletes all uploaded parts associated with the UploadId.

 ## Examples
 1. Amazon S3 - S3 is a Simple Storage Service that is used for storing large files and retrieving them quickly.